cschwarz007/MMM-T3-service/README.md

     * Tesla should redirect back to \<name\>.onrender.com/auth/callback.
     * MMM-T3-service should post the returned code to Tesla's refresh token path.
     * Tesla should respond to the post with a token json.
-    * MMM-T3-service will spit out a page with the token json comtent.
+    * MMM-T3-service will spit out a page with the token json content.
 If using this for MMM-Tesla3, copy all the token text including the brackets (e.g. {token things here, copy us and the brackets}) and paste to the token.json per the MMM-Tesla3 directions.